Wasserstein Gradients for the Temporal Evolution of Probability Distributions: Preliminaries

-Basic concepts of Riemannian manifolds can be analogously defined in the Wasserstein space $\wsp$ based on optimal transport maps \citep[e.g.,][]{ambr:08,bigo:17:2,zeme:19}.
-Suppose that $\refDtn$ is a continuous reference probability measure in $\wsp$.
-The tangent space at $\refDtn$ is defined as \citep[Equation (8.5.1),][]{ambr:08}
+Basic concepts of Riemannian manifolds can be analogously defined in the Wasserstein space $\wsp$ based on optimal transport maps \citep[e.g.,][]{ambr:08,bigo:17:2,zeme:19}. \revtwo{Suppose that $\refDtn$ is an atomless reference probability measure in $\wsp$.} The tangent space at $\refDtn$ is defined as \citep[Equation (8.5.1),][]{ambr:08}